gongahkia/kite/README.md

 * Japan
 * Brazil

+> [!NOTE]
+> Each jurisdiction's configuration includes document types such as contracts, court decisions, statutes, and other relevant legal documents which can be viewed [here](./src/config/jurisdictions/).
+>
+> To get your jurisdiction **added** or to **suggest an edit** an existing jurisdiction, please [open an issue](https://github.com/gongahkia/kite/issues).

 ## Usage

-The below instructions are for locally running `Kite` and using it within your project.
+The below instructions are for running `Kite` on your client machine.

 1. Execute the below.